How to Register for Classes

 - In the QuickLinks section, click on "Register using SLN codes."

 - Follow the on-screen instructions regarding various additional fees, address information, etc.

 - Enter the SLN (schedule line number) for the classes you would like to take.
 (SLNs can be found in the time schedule, https://www.washington.edu/students/timeschd/)

 - When you get a green check and the message “Schedule Updated,” you are done!

 During the Summer quarter, you only need to register for 2 credits to be eligible for TA or RA positions.
 However, to continue to defer student loans, meet visa requirements, etc., you may still need to register for 10.

 During each quarter you are taking courses on-campus, you will want to register for the following:

 - BIOL 520: Departmental Seminar

-- The seminar meets Mondays from noon-1:00pm in Hitchcock 132
+- The seminar meets Mondays from 12:30PM-1:15PM (with additional Wednesday meetings at the same time) in Hitchcock 132

 - IF this meeting time conflicts with your schedule, no worries!
 Register when possible, and you may view the recorded seminars at your convenience, which are posted to the Biology Department's website, here (must log-in to Biology website): https://www.biology.washington.edu/news/events/seminars.
 If the registration portal is blocking you from scheduling, you may go ahead and register for extra credit of BIOL 600 if needed.